m-lab/website/_pages/07-publications.md

 menu-item: true
 ---

-# Papers, Presentations and Other Documents
+# Papers, Presentations, Regulator Filings and Other Documents

 {:.intro-blurb}
 Papers, presentations, and other documents that describe the M-Lab platform, tests, and data, as well as research results obtained from the analysis of M-Lab data, are shown below.